Our Washington DC or Maryland Long-Term Disability Denial Lawyer Can Help You Meet the Challenges You Are Facing

 If your appeal has been wrongfully denied, the next step is to file a lawsuit against your insurer.
 ERISA does not contain a deadline by which claimants must file their lawsuit (in legal terminology referred to as a “statute of limitations”), so state law will determine the deadline for you to file your suit.
 In the state of Maryland, your lawsuit against your insurer must be filed within three years of the date of loss.

-Don’t Wait Until It’s Too Late; A Maryland Long-Term Disability Denial Lawyer Can Help
+Don’t Wait Until It’s Too Late; Our Washington DC Disability Denial Lawyer and Maryland Long-Term Disability Denial Lawyer Can Help

 Three years may seem like a long time, but the time to act is now.
 Necessary documentation may be difficult to find or may have gotten lost.
 It may be difficult to accurately assess your disability several months after you first became disabled.
 In addition, litigation can move slowly, with most lawsuits taking up to a year or longer to get resolved.
 And during this time, you are unable to work and not receiving your benefits.